Microsoft USB Test Tool (MUTT) devices

 The SuperMUTT Pack is two devices in one.
 It is a USB 3.0 hub with a Cypress FX2 device downstream.
 The device controls the hub and also acts as a downstream device.
 The SuperMUTT Pack simulates USB 3.0 hub behaviors.

 Note The downstream device is a 2.0 device, not a USB 3.0 device.

 The DR MUTT acts like a SuperMutt when testing host mode of the device under test, but it can also switch to host mode to test the function mode of the device under test.

 USB Type-C ConnEx

-The MUTT Connection Exerciser for USB Type-C (USB Type-C ConnEx) is a custom shield that has a four-to-one switch to automate USB Type-C interoperability scenarios.
+The USB Type-C Connection Exerciser (USB Type-C ConnEx) is a custom shield that has a four-to-one switch to automate USB Type-C interoperability scenarios.
 The shield has been designed to work with Arduino as the microcontroller.
 For more information, see Test USB Type-C systems with USB Type-C ConnEx.